National Parks

 The Lodge at Mammoth Cave

 Sunset Terrace—Connected rooms in a separate building featuring two queen beds along with a mini-refrigerator, coffee maker and a TV and Wifi.
-This room features air-conditioning.
+This room features air conditioning.

-Heritage Trail Rooms—Located inside the Lodge, these rooms are ADA accessible with a mini-refrigerator, coffee maker and a TV and Wifi.
-This room features air-conditioning.
+Heritage Trail Rooms—Located inside the Lodge, these rooms are ADA accessible and feature an air-conditioned mini-refrigerator, coffee maker, TV and Wi-Fi.

 Historic Cottages—Free-standing cottages with one bed suitable for one or two guests.
 These rooms feature a mini-refrigerator, coffee maker and air conditioning.
 No TV or Wifi available.